Why This Work Matters

 Generalized approaches to improve health care will neither be robust nor swift enough to control and eliminate disparities, which is why CHCF is investing specifically in Black health equity.
 Most of CHCF’s work is focused on improving care for Medi-Cal enrollees, but the disparities in care and outcomes that Black Californians face cross insurance types.
 With that in mind, CHCF will work to end Black health inequities across public and commercial systems.
 (According to the 2017 California Health Interview Survey, 54% of Black Californians have private health insurance and 31% are enrolled in Medi-Cal.)

 CHCF is committed to listening to and centering the voices of Black Californians in this work.
 We are partnering with Black-led organizations to understand the health care experiences of Black Californians, build data transparency and accountability around equitable care, and promote the participation, advancement, and retention of Black people in the health care workforce.
-We are also creating a Black Health Equity Advisory Group composed of academics, policymakers, providers, and community advocates to guide our development of this work.

 A summary of CHCF’s portfolio of Black health equity projects can be found below.